Soo Ae: 2013–present

-In 2013, she played an amorally ambitious woman who wants to become the First Lady of South Korea in Yawang ("Queen of Ambition"), from the same manhwa artist as Daemul.
+In 2013, she played an amorally ambitious woman who wants to become the First Lady of South Korea in Yawang ("King of Ambition"), from the same manhwa artist as Daemul.
 This was followed by disaster outbreak film The Flu, in which she said she played a doctor and single mother who searches for a cure after her daughter is infected.
 Soo Ae said she is attracted to roles with an oeyunaegang quality, which literally translates to "iron fist in a velvet glove," meaning those who appear gentle but are determined and strong.

 In September 2013, Soo Ae left Star J Entertainment, her agency of 12 years, and joined Management Soop.
 She returned to Star J Entertainment in January 2015.
 Soo Ae next played dual roles in Mask, about a debt-ridden department store clerk who takes on an heiress's identity and marries into a chaebol family.
 Her performance won her Best Actress at the 28th Grimae Award, an honorable award chosen by directors in every broadcasting station in Korea.
 She was then cast as a North Korean defector who becomes part of the first South Korean women's national ice hockey team in Take Off 2, the sequel to the 2009 hit sports drama.

 Nine years after her last romantic-comedy drama Two Outs in the Ninth Inning, Soo Ae starred in KBS2's romantic-comedy Sweet Stranger and Me in 2016.

 In 2018, Soo Ae starred in the drama film High Society.

 In May 2019, Soo Ae signed with new agency Huayi Brothers.

 In November 2022, Soo Ae signed with Ghost Studio.

+In August 2023, Soo Ae signed with new agency Makestar.

+In November 2025, Soo Ae signed with new agency Nexus E&M.